 - Adjust aperture, shutter speed, ISO levels, white balance and more

 - Take steady, blur-free pictures with stabilisation tech

-- See everything in the frame thanks to an optical viewfinder with a wide field of view
+- See everything in the frame with an optical viewfinder

 How does it work?

 'D' stands for 'digital' and ‘SLR’ means single-lens reflex.
 Inside the camera sits a mirror that reflects the image seen through the lens up to the viewfinder when taking a picture.